Armin-Rosic/vecterrapen.js/README.md

 * #### `setX(x) / setY(y)`
   - *( number ) --> (svg \< line \>) || ( )*
+  - moves the pen horizontally or vertically, drawing a line if the pen is down

 * #### `getX() / getY()`
   - *( )  -->  ( number )*

 * #### `vector(magnitude, angle)`
   - *( number, number ) --> (svg \< line \>) || ( )*
+  - sets the pen's (angle) and moves the pen by (magnitude), drawing a line if the pen down

 * #### `vectorDxDy(dy, dx)`
   - *( number, number ) --> (svg \< line \>) || ( )*
+  - displaces the pen by (dy) and (dx), drawing a line if the pen down

 * #### `image(height, width, href)`
   - *( number, number, string ) --> (svg \< image \>)*